fernandochafim/SLAPP/README.md

 <img src="./-pictures/t8.png" />

-If you prefer to work with Python in a notebook&mdash;using (i) the [IPython](http://ipython.org) interactive version of Python or, better, (ii) the *agnostic language shell* named [Jupyter](http://jupyter.org)&mdash; via a terminal go into the main SLAPP folder (that where you have unzipped SLAPP) and launch Jupyter as below:
+If you prefer to work with Python in a notebook&mdash;using (i) the [IPython](http://ipython.org) interactive version of Python or, better, (ii) the *agnostic language shell* named [Jupyter](http://jupyter.org)&mdash;via a terminal go into the main SLAPP folder (that where you have unzipped SLAPP) and launch Jupyter as below:

 <img src="./-pictures/t9.png" />